 - Petrol stations & thermal spas Attendants expect some loose change.

-- Restaurants For decent service 10%, up to 15% in more upmarket places; 12.5% service often included in the bill.
+- Restaurants For decent service 10%, and up to 15% in more upmarket places; note that 12.5% service is often included in the bill.

 - Taxis Round up the fare.

-In Budapest and other locations frequented by tourists, many restaurants now automatically add a gratuity of about 10% to the bill.
+In Budapest and other cities and towns frequented by tourists, many restaurants now automatically add a gratuity of about 10% to 12.5% to the bill.
 Ask if you're not sure whether service is included.
-Elsewhere, the way you tip in restaurants is unusual: you never leave the money on the table – that is considered rude – but instead you tell the waiter how much you're paying in total.
+When tipping, never leave the money on the table – that is considered rude – but instead tell the waiter how much you're paying in total.
 If the bill is 3600Ft, you're paying with a 5000Ft note and you think the waiter deserves a gratuity of about 10%, tell the waiter you're paying 4000Ft or that you want 1000Ft back.

 With rare exceptions, opening hours (nyitvatartás) are posted on the front door of businesses; nyitva means ‘open’ and zárva ‘closed’.

 - Banks 7.45am or 8am–5pm Monday to Thursday, to 2pm or 4pm Friday